LongGoodLTD/KinectOneForZigFu/README.md

 Hi Everyone,

-We are LongGood Ltd,.
+We are [LongGood Ltd](http://www.rehabfun.com/),.
 We are dedicated to motion-sensing rehabilitation.

-Unfortunately, Kinect360 has been discontinued, and KinectOne is higher quality than Xtion and Kinect.
+Kinect360 has been discontinued and KinectOne is higher quality than Xtion and Kinect.
 So we decide to use KinectOne to be one of our choice.
-After studying Zig's structure, We implement an plugin named KinectOneForZigFu.
-We share it to who use ZigFu and want to integrate KinectOne.
+After studying Zig's structure, We implement a plugin named KinectOneForZigFu.
+Now, we share it to who use ZigFu and want to integrate KinectOne.

 ### Requirement